Safely restarting from the Coronavirus COVID-19 pandemic

 by George Tranos

 Prospective riders have been justifiably frustrated by the lack of motorcycle training available during the Coronavirus pandemic.
 In early March 2020, New York Governor Andrew Cuomo closed all nonessential businesses and issued a stay-home order.
 This order remains in effect as of this writing (May 22, 2020).
+We have now restarted training (as of June 6).

 Existing riders also have faced the tough decision of whether or not to ride during the pandemic.
 At the height of the virus infection, many motorcyclists did not want to possibly add additional stress to an already overburdened medical system or take the risk of become infected themselves.
 Social distancing has become the norm.